mikeyolang/mikeyolang/README.md

 * 🌍  I'm based in Kenya
 * ✉️  You can contact me at [olangmichael37@gmail.com](mailto:olangmichael37@gmail.com)
-* 🧠  I'm learning Front-end and Back-end Android Development
+* 🧠  I'm experienced in both Front-end and Back-end Mobile App Development
 * 🤝  I'm open to collaborating on Interesting Projects

 ### Skills